hz1021/Wind_Farm_A_Benchmark_Model_for_MOR/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/hz1021/Wind_Farm_A_Benchmark_Model_for_MOR/blob/main/LICENSE) file for details
+This project is licensed under the MIT License - see `LICENSE` file for details.

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+The authors would like to thank [Dr. Giordano Scarciotti](https://profiles.imperial.ac.uk/g.scarciotti) and [Dr. Adrià Junyent-Ferré](https://profiles.imperial.ac.uk/adria.junyent-ferre) for their dedicated help with building up and reducing the benchmark wind farm model given in this project.